SidetrekAI/sidetrek/README.md

 - **Trino** for querying your data
 - **Superset** for data visualization

-After pressing Enter, Sidetrek will start scaffolding your project and when it's done, you'll see the message `You're all set - enjoy building your new data project! 🚀`
+After pressing Enter, Sidetrek will start scaffolding your project and in a couple of minutes, you should see the success message `You're all set - enjoy building your new data project! 🚀`.

 ### Start the Project

-Change working directory to your project directory by running `cd <your_project>`
+Change working directory to your project directory by running `cd <your_project>`.

 Once you are in the project folder, run the following command: